z-randhawa/NBAFantasyApp/README.md

 * As a user, I want to be able to create a team and add it to list of teams I've already created.
 * As a user, I want to be able to select a team and add a created player to it with the given statistics.
 * As a user, I want to be able to select a team and view the players in it and its average fantasy value per player
-* As a user, I want to be able to select a player and view the player's statistics
+* As a user, I want to be able to select a player and view the player's fantasy value
+* As a user, I want to be able to save the teams and players that I have created to file
+* As a user, I want to be able to load the teams and players that I have created from file